kurron/avro-experiment/README.md

 understands.

 In our test scenario we will have two applications, one that produces the messages and one that consumes them.
-In theory, both applications should be using the same message structure but in practice, that rarely happens.
+Ideally both applications should be using the same message structure but, in practice, that rarely happens.
 The applications get updated and released on their own schedules so it is important to allow each application to deal with message format changes at their own pace.